 Your nonprofit website and technology affect your ability to reach and communicate with volunteers.

 Utilizing full-featured volunteer management software has the power to positively impact the experience of volunteers which leads to volunteer retention.
 Matching volunteer skills with the tasks of your nonprofit also becomes easier.

 Nonprofit CRM and donor management platforms can also help in making volunteer data easily accessible.
 It’s important to track volunteer hours and communicate with your volunteers.
 Keeping an open line of communication with volunteers is not so easily lost.
 Sending emails to teams of volunteers and staff on specific projects and staying organized is manageable.

 How you communicate with donors, members and volunteers is another key factor.
 When you look at all supporters as potential volunteers you broaden your recruitment.
 Emails you would typically only send to volunteers can be sent to donors and members too.
 Your nonprofit website can help manage these email lists.

-In summary, volunteer retention comes down to a sense of being fully engaged, valued and belonging.
+In summary, volunteer retention comes down to a sense of being fully engaged, valued, and belonging.
 There are many ways to support volunteers, yet asking them what they need is the most winning.
-Keeping an open line of communication and realizing they are individuals is of essence.
+Keeping an open line of communication and realizing they are individuals is of the essence.